-I am a PhD student in the Information program at The University of Arizona (that's me on the left).
+I am a PhD candidate in the Information program at The University of Arizona (that's me on the left).

 Nothing in the world can take the place of persistence.
 Talent will